Created in conjunction with Nomador

 The house sitter that you arrange for the sit may be based locally, or may be travelling from overseas.
 Some travellers like to organise house sits as a chance to “live” in a location for awhile, as well as indulge their love of animals!

-What Are Some Other Options?
+What Are Some Alternatives to House Sitting?

 House sitter is not the only option you have for looking after your dog in your absence.
 Two of the other most popular options are to use family or friends to look after your dog, or send your dog to a kennel.